BlinkTagInc/node-gtfs/README.md

 [![npm](https://img.shields.io/npm/dm/gtfs.svg?style=flat)]()

 `node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/), unzips it and stores it to a MongoDB database.
-In addition, it provides some methods to query for agencies, routes, stops and times.
+In addition, this library provides some methods to query for agencies, routes, stops and times.
 It also has spatial queries to find nearby stops, routes and agencies.

+This library has two parts: the [GTFS import script](#gtf-import-script) and the [query methods](#query-methods).

 ## Example Application